 When mold thrives around a leaky pipe, it sometimes takes hold on the inside surface of the affected wall.
 A growing stain on otherwise clean sheetrock is often your sign of a hidden plumbing problem.

-4. Peeling Wallpaper or Paint
+4. Peeling or Bubbling Wallpaper / Paint

 This clue is easy to miss in rooms that don’t get much use.
-When you see wallpaper separating along seams or paint flaking off the wall, blame sheetrock that stays wet because of an undetected leak.
+When you see wallpaper separating along seams or paint bubbling or flaking off the wall, blame sheetrock that stays wet because of an undetected leak.